omicsedge/selphi/README.md

 ## Installation

 1. Make sure you have Docker installed on your system
-2. Build the Selphi Docker image from this repository: ` docker build -t selphi . `
+2. Get the prebuilt Docker image: `docker pull ghcr.io/omicsedge/selphi:latest`
 3. Run the Selphi container with the desired options to perform genotype imputation

 ## Usage